-65. The government would lead widespread reforms in the communication market.
+65. The government will institute comprehensive reforms in the communications market.
 The Likud faction, Jewish Home faction and all other factions joining the coalition are obliged to support these reforms.
-Also, the coalition factions and their members would not support a bill on the subject of communication without a permission from the minister of communication.
-The coalition factions and their members would object any initiative and/or proposal on the subject of communication to which the minister of communication objects.
+In addition, the coalition factions and their members will not support a bill on the subject of communications without the approval of the minister of communications.
+The coalition factions and their members will oppose any initiative and/or proposal on the subject of communications to which the minister of communications objects.

-The all-powerful minister of communication was no other than Netanyahu himself.
-The coalition agreement has secured an overall majority for any reform that Netanyahu would want in the communication market.
-And huge reforms were certainly on the new minister’s table.
-First and foremost – the replacement of the regulative bodies of the news commercial media with one regulative committee which would be controlled by the minister of communication, i.e. Netanyahu.
-“Netanyahu wants to … become an omnipotent regulator” read the title in De Marker.
-For more than 20 years there were two separate regulative bodies.
-The council of cables and satellite is a body within the ministry of communication, funded by the state budget.
-The second authority was established to supervise the news broadcasts as an external statutory corporate with independent agencies funded by the commercial profit of the second authority.
-Its council was also permeated by political appointments but it was independent.
-What would the logic of a neoliberal treasury minister be?
-Independent body funded by its own resources.
-What was the bill proposed by Netanyahu, minister of communication?
-Against all professional advice, he proposed a unified regulatory body which is part of the government and funded by the state.
-Such structure in effect means that the politicians control the commercial news media, precisely the sort of control Netanyahu has always sought.
-Alarmingly, instead of appointing professionals to the regulative body, the politicians would control the supervisors of the commercial news.
-No more an independent judge to head the committee but the minister himself would appoint the committee which would recommend to him the chairperson and members of the council, and he would have the sole authority to accept the recommendation or dismiss the council altogether.
-The chairperson would also be the CEO and would be a direct political appointment of the minister, Netanyahu.
-It can even be a political figure and not a professional or a person with any relevance to the area of communication, as long as he is not currently in a political or partisan activity.
-Far, far away from the neoliberal vision of an independent professional body.
+The all-powerful minister of communications was none other than Netanyahu.
+The coalition agreement secured an overall majority for any reform that Netanyahu might want in the communications market.
+And major reforms were certainly on the new minister’s desk.
+First and foremost was his plan to replace the regulatory bodies overseeing the commercial news media with a single committee reporting to the minister of communications.
+“Netanyahu wants to … become an omnipotent regulator,” TheMarker declared in a headline.
+For over twenty years, there were two separate regulatory bodies: the state-funded Cable and Satellite Broadcasting Council within the Ministry of Communications, and the Second Authority for TV and Radio.
+The latter was established to supervise the news broadcasts as an external statutory corporation with independent agencies funded by its commercial profits.
+Its council was also permeated by political appointments, but it was independent.
+What would the logic of a neoliberal finance minister dictate?
+An independent body funded from its own resources.
+What was the bill proposed by Netanyahu as the minister of communications?
+Against all professional advice, he proposed a unified regulatory body that would be part of the government and funded by the state.
+This structure would effectively give the politicians control of the commercial news media, precisely the sort of control Netanyahu always sought.
+Instead of appointing an independent judge to head the body, the minister himself would appoint the chairperson, who could even be a political figure and not necessarily a communications professional, as long as the chairperson was not currently engaged in political or partisan activity.
+This was very distant from the neoliberal vision of an independent professional body.

-Netanyahu indeed appointed a committee to recommend the regulation of the communication market.
-Two of its major subjects: the split of channel 2 and more companies, like Yes and Hot, to be licensed for news broadcasts.
-Yes, mind you, was owned by no other than Elovich, with whom the netanyahus knew how to work.
-The political control over the commercial news media was now in Netanyahu’s hands.
+Netanyahu indeed appointed a committee to recommend the regulation of the communications market.
+Two of its major subjects were splitting up Channel 2 and licensing additional companies, like Yes and Hot, to broadcast news.
+Yes was owned by none other than Elovich, with whom the Netanyahus knew how to work.
+Political control over the commercial news media was now in Netanyahu’s hands.